thinkinglabs/aws-iam-policy/README.md

 ## Limitations

+The library now supports a single string as `Action` and `Resource` value, though it does not yet support this for `Principal` and `Condition` key values.

-The library only supports the canonical form of IAM Policy JSON documents, i.e. everywhere a string or an array can be passed, an array is expected.
+For `Principal` and `Condition` it still expects the canonical form of an IAM Policy JSON document, i.e. everywhere a string or an array can be passed, an array is expected.

 ```json
 {